 Hey all, I bring you a recipe for flaky, delicious biscuits and white sausage gravy!

-You can watch the video below, see the recipe below the video (I figure that’s better than having to scroll through for the recipe), or scroll through the full post for step by step instructions and photos.
+You can watch the video below, jump to the recipe, or scroll through the full post for step by step instructions and photos.

 |Vegan Biscuits and Gravy|

 *1/2 tsp baking soda

 1. Preheat oven to 450 degrees Fahrenheit

 2. Start by making one cup of vegan buttermilk (about 1 cup of non flavored plant based milk and 1 Tbsp acid.
 I personally do 1 cup plain oatmilk and about 2 Tbsp of lemon juice.

 3. Mix all dry ingredients well in a mixing bowl (baking powder, baking soda, salt, flour)

 4. Grate butter onto tinfoil/wax paper (if unable to grate, you can chop it up)

 5. Dump butter into mixing bowl and use hands to sift the flour into the butter.
 Try to do this quickly, you don’t want to spend more than a minute or two on this step because we don’t want the butter to melt too much from our body heat.